maarten-pennings/mRPM/README.md

 For wiring information (power, schematics, photos) refer to the [wiring](wiring) directory.

 ## Software
+The software (firmware inside the ESP8266) is available as binary, and can be [flashed](flash.md) relatively easy.
-For the firmware inside the ESP8266 refer to the [arduino](arduino) directory.
+Another option is to install the development environment (compiler) and work from the source; refer to the [arduino](arduino) directory.

 (end of doc)